 If you're really unsure about your ability to keep emotions in check, and you think a close friend or family member may be more objective, you could consider letting them take a look at your portfolio.
 A knowledgeable third party may be able to provide some insight, if you're comfortable sharing your information.

 You could also consider consulting a financial professional to get a more nuanced view of your investment strategy.
 A financial professional can allow you to still be part of the strategic planning even if your hand isn’t on the tiller.

 Stay Plugged In to the Market

-The TD Ameritrade Markets Overview page is a one-stop hub for timely market action, articles, sector snapshots, earnings releases, and more.
+The TD Ameritrade Markets Overview page is a one-stop hub for timely market information, articles, sector snapshots, earnings releases, and more.